szczyglis-dev/py-gpt/README.md

 - `Use native API SDK`: Use native GenAI SDK instead of compatible OpenAI client.
 Default: True.

-- `Use VertexAI`: Enable to use VertexAI in Google GenAI SDK.
-Default: True.
+- `Use Vertex AI`: Enable this option to use Vertex AI with the Google Gen AI SDK.
+Default: False.

 - `Google Cloud project`: Provide your Google Cloud project name.